 The Adulting Game is our mentoring program and one of the main ways that young adults connect with Launch.
 Every week, youth can set goals and earn $10 gift cards for achieving their wins!
 It’s easy to get started.
-Email firstname.lastname@example.org or visit the drop in center to get started!
+Click the scheduling button in the lower right hand corner of your screen to get started!

 Adulting 2.0 – Skill Building

 Adulting 2.0 is our next level program for young adults who have gained some measure of stability and are ready to start dreaming about what they want to do next!
 Facilitated by community leaders, youth will grow together in a cohort and gain skills to move toward successful adulthood.